When you think of parks and Perth, you generally think of places like Kings Park huge surrounds or the more intimate Hyde Park.

 Put on your walking shoes, pack a picnic, grab the camera and get ready to wander!
 As mentioned above it covers a fair amount of land, with a plethora of pathways, recreational areas, flowing streams, natural scenery and more to explore.

-There are picnic and BBQ facilities throughout, although if you forget to pack something the Chalet Healy Tea Rooms offer some great options for a bite to eat.
-The Roundhouse Gift Shop also has plenty of options for some take-home keepsakes.
+There are picnic and BBQ facilities throughout and The Roundhouse Gift Shop also has plenty of options for some take-home keepsakes.

 The park is kept in wonderful condition year-round, and gets very popular at this time of year when the wildflowers are on show.
 From mid-August to October it’s also tulip season, with tens of thousands of tulips on display, it’s a sight to behold.